- Cancer Information

 Finding trial results

 It can take a while to get trial results.
 Usually results are available 2–5 years after the study finishes, but sometimes it can take 10 years or more.
-The results of most clinical trials will be published in medical journals and presented at conferences and scientific meetings.
+The results of most clinical trials will be published in medical journals and presented at medical conferences and scientific meetings.

 Download a PDF booklet on this topic.